ponyta/ponyta.github.io/_posts/2018-10-06-simple-church-numerals.md

 tags: sicp functional recurse
 ---

-# Foreward
+# Foreword

-I've been working through [Structure and Interpretation of Computer Programs](http://sarabander.github.io/sicp/html/) lately, and recently went through an interesting exercise on Church numerals.
+I've been working through [Structure and Interpretation of Computer Programs](http://sarabander.github.io/sicp/html/) lately and recently went through an interesting exercise on Church numerals.
 I wanted to share what I learned, so here is my simplified presentation on them!

-# In the beginning there was only lambda...
+# In the beginning, there was only lambda...

-Some of the most interesting exercises in SICP involve showcasing how some primitive languages features can be built using nothing but lambdas.
+Some of the most interesting exercises in SICP involve showcasing how some primitive language features can be built using nothing but lambdas.
 To start, I'm going to introduce some of the basics of Racket itself so that we can build a primitive system of numbers called Church numerals[^1] on top of it.

-At it's heart, Racket is a pretty simple language.
-I am going to quickly introduce the very basics of the language.

-To call a function f with arguments a1 and a2, simply type `(f a1 a2)`.
+At its heart, Racket is a pretty simple language.
+To call a function `f` with arguments `a1` and `a2`, simply type `(f a1 a2)`.
 For example,

 ```racket
 (+ 4 5 (* 2 3))